pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/05-content-preview.md

 1. Hover over the user name and click **Edit** to open the user's profile page.

-1. Scroll down to the **Application Passwords** section and name your application password.
-Your new `WP_APPLICATION_PASSWORD` will display.
-Copy this value somewhere safe.
+1. Scroll down to the **Application Passwords** section and add your application password.
+Your new `WP_APPLICATION_PASSWORD` will display on the screen.
+Copy and store this value somewhere safe.

     - You now have a client that can use the preview site, however, you must configure the preview site.